qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `mysqldump` used without `--single-transaction` cause whole-table read lock.
   - In PostgreSQL, `create unique index` or `alter table ... add foreign key` cause whole-table read-lock.
 To avoid that, use `create unique index concurrently` to add unique index.
 For foreign key, use `alter table ... add foreign key ... not valid;` then `alter table ... validate constraint ...`.
 - About ranges:
-  - If you store non-overlapping ranges and have index of start point, querying `select ... from ranges where p >= start and p <= end` is inefficient.
-The DB doesn't know ranges cannot overlap and will scan large portions of index.
-A better way of querying the range containing a point: `select * from (select ... from ranges where start <= p order by start desc limit 1) where end >= p`.
+  - If you store non-overlapping ranges, querying the range containing a point by `select ... from ranges where p >= start and p <= end` is inefficient (even when having composite index of `(start, end)`).
+An efficient way: `select * from (select ... from ranges where start <= p order by start desc limit 1) where end >= p` (only require index of `start` column).
-  - For overlappable ranges, B-tree is not sufficient for efficient querying.
+  - For overlappable ranges, normal B-tree index is not sufficient for efficient querying.
 It's recommended to use spatial index in MySQL and GiST in PostgreSQL.